-Cheesecake Factory bread is soft, tasty, and easy to replicate at home!
-Make this brown bread recipe for a tasty side to all of your meals.
+Cheesecake Factory Bread is soft, tasty, and easy to replicate at home!
+Featuring honey and molasses, plus a crunchy oat topping, make this brown bread recipe for a tasty side to all of your meals.
+Forget about dinner rolls and make this delicious brown bread instead.

 Cheesecake Factory Bread

-This brown bread recipe makes four loaves as written, but you can easily make a larger or smaller batch since they are baked on a sheet pan.
+This Cheesecake factory brown bread recipe makes four loaves as written, but you can easily make a larger or smaller batch since they are baked on a sheet pan.

 - Use regular molasses.
 The blackstrap variation tends to be a bit more bitter.
 If you don’t like the flavor of molasses at all, eliminate it and add more honey.